columnflow/columnflow/docs/user_guide/building_blocks/categories.md

+# Categories

+(categories)=

-Work in Progess!
+> Work in Progess!
 This guide has not been finalized and the presented code has not yet been tested.

-TODO: make the code testable
+> TODO: make the code testable

-(categories)=
-# Categories

 In columnflow, there are many tools to create a complex and flexible categorization of all analysed events.